 COVID-19 has been devastating physically, mentally, and financially.
 It seemed as if the curve was trying to flatten when in New York City when he got this terrible news.
-Three children have died from COVID like inflammatory illnesses.
+Three children have died from COVID-like inflammatory illnesses.

-Three children have died from a rare form of an inflammatory syndrome.
+Three children have died from a rare form of the inflammatory syndrome.
 The pediatricians believe this illness is related to COVID-19 infection.
 The cause of this syndrome is not known.
 The syndrome is thought to be caused by some type of virus or bacteria.
 However, this syndrome is not contagious.

 There is evidence that 40% of children diagnosed with this syndrome tested positive for some type of respiratory infection.

 Children Were Thought to Not Be Affected in a Severe Way by COVID-19

 These deaths are interesting because this is the first time that the COVID-19 disease has been suspected in multiple children’s death.
 Governor Cuomo of New York states that ” We originally thought children were not affected.
 We are not so sure about that now.”